prateekmedia/dotfiles/README.md

 # Requirements
 - ksuperkey - For Binding Alt F1 to super
 - picom-ibhagwan - The `next-rebase` branch of ibhagwan's picom fork
-- zentity: For password popups in power menu

 # Stuffs In Rice
 ```